CheePS0923/smart_glove/README.md

 3. Run the Python scripts as needed.

 # Usage
-Import the dataset and apply the SVM model.
+ - Import the dataset and apply the SVM model.
-Train the model with the provided sensor data.
+ - Train the model with the provided sensor data.
-Use the trained model to predict objects based on sensor signals.
+ - Use the trained model to predict objects based on sensor signals.

 # Contributing
-Pei-Song Chee
+ - Pei-Song Chee
-Cao Guan
+ - Cao Guan
-Kok-Tong Lee
+ - Kok-Tong Lee
-Eng-Hock Lim
+ - Eng-Hock Lim
-Chun-Hui Tan
+ - Chun-Hui Tan
-Jen-Hahn Low
+ - Jen-Hahn Low
-Kwong-Long Wong
+ - Kwong-Long Wong

 # Contact
-Ir.
-Dr. Chee Pei Song
+Pei-Song Chee

 Email: cheeps@utar.edu.my